-The Siberian Husky was first used as a sled dog and hunting dog to pull small loads in the extreme cold and harsh environment of Siberia.
+Siberian Husky’s was first used as a sled dog and hunting dog to pull small loads in the extreme cold and harsh environment of Siberia.

 The word “Siberia” is commonly associated with a very cold environment, however, the earliest Chukchi’s probably enjoyed a much milder climate then they do today.
 In those warmer times, they may have relied on dogs to assist them in hunting the plentiful reindeer.
 About 3,000 years ago the climate changed for the worse and the reindeer had to travel farther and farther to find food, the reindeer dependent Chukchis had to travel with them taking their entire households along.
 This added sled hauling to the list of the Siberian Huskies accomplishments.

 Chukchis respected their Siberian Huskies greatly and only the very young, old and sick people were allowed to ride in the sleds as passengers.
 The sleds where mostly used to haul goods, whilst the people walked.
 On occasion, the Chukchi women and children pulled the sleds alongside the dogs.

 The Chukchi people were illiterate, they had a very complex culture.
 They developed a religion base on shamanistic healing and conceived of a heaven whose gates were guarded by a pair of Chukchi dogs.
 The Chukchis believed that anyone who mistreated a dog would not be allowed into heaven.

 After a while, the Chukchis learned to domesticate reindeer, as a result, the Siberian Huskies were taught to herd deer instead of killing them.
 Siberian Huskies were bred for multiple purpose work such as hunting, herding and hauling light loads.
 Now that the Chukchis had domesticated their reindeer they were used to pull the heaviest loads.
 Huskies were developed for their strength, endurance, and agility rather than brute strength.